eukreign/tui/README.md

-tui
-===

-Text-based User Interface components for building console application.
+# Text-based User Interfaces

+TUI is a collection of components for building text-based user interfaces.
+It is built on top of the low level [console](https://github.com/DirectMyFile/console.dart) library.